rqtl/qtl2/pages/rqtl2_functions.md

 - `plot_scan1` - same as `plot.scan1`
 - `xpos_scan1` - determine the x-axis location of a particular genomic position in a genome scan plot (for adding annotations)
+- `add_threshold` - Add horizontal line at a significance threshold to a genome scan plot.
 - `plot.scan1coef` - plot QTL effects along a chromosome
 - `plot_coef` - same as `plot.scan1coef`
 - `plot_coefCC` - like `plot_coef` but assuming there are 8 effects